How to crochet a flat circle

 Why do crochet circles start to ruffle as they get bigger?

-If you’ve ever crocheted a large flat circle (maybe a rug or a blanket), you may have noticed that your circle starts to get wavy and you end up with excess fabric.
+If you’ve ever crocheted a large flat circle (maybe a rug or a blanket), you may have noticed that your circle starts to get wavy and you end up with excess fabric as it reaches a certain size.

 A couple of years ago, my friend asked me to make her a Christmas Tree Skirt, which I did using a circular pattern.
 As it got bigger these ruffles started to appear.
 Ever since then I have been preoccupied with why this happened.